 On this page ...

 I specialize in independent psychological examinations (IPE) with U.S. military veterans appealing an unfavorable VA disability claim decision.
-If you are a veterans law attorney or VA-accredited claims agent, you might want to schedule a free 15-minute consultation for suggestions about a case or to see if an IPE might be warranted.
+If you are a veterans law attorney or VA-accredited claims agent, you might want to schedule a free 15-minute consultation for suggestions about a case or to see if an IPE might be warranted, or call me.

-I also offer consultation to other psychologists regarding VA compensation and pension examinations (C&P exams) for PTSD and other mental disorders.
-I offer a free 15-minute consultation for psychologists to discuss if further consultation might be helpful.
+I also offer consultation to other psychologists regarding VA compensation and pension examinations (C&P exams), psychological assessment, and other topics.
+I offer a free 15-minute consultation for psychologists to discuss if further consultation might be helpful, or call me.

 * Graduated from the University of Maryland's Psychology Honors Program.